-Assessments will be repeated every three years to help review policy compliance, assess progress, and determine areas in need of improvement.
-As part of that review, the medical, residential and education departments will review our nutrition and physical activity policies; provision of an environment that supports healthy eating and physical activity; and nutrition and physical education policies and program elements.
-The Whitney Academy, will, as necessary, revise the wellness policies and develop work plans to facilitate their implementation.
+The Wellness committee will be responsible for reviewing and updating this policy.
+At least once annually, a formal review of the policy will take place and recommendations will be made to the PSO.
+As part of that review, nutrition and physical activity policies, provision of an environment that supports healthy eating and physical activity, and nutrition and physical education policies and program elements will be assessed.
+The committee, will also, as necessary, revise the wellness policies and develop work plans to facilitate their implementation.